 What is SECR and why is it important for your business?

 But what exactly is SECR, and which businesses are impacted by these legislations?
-We’ve got all the information you need to make sure your business is meeting compliance standards.
+We’ve got all the information you need to make sure your business is meeting its compliance standards.

 What is SECR?